 Stories are how we move in the world.
 As adults, the stories we’ve been told and the stories we tell ourselves are what shape our self-esteem, our expectation of others, and the ways we navigate life.
 We navigate the world by stringing experience into story.

-When kids observe things that they don’t understand – experiences that feel chaotic, disorganized, or nonsensical – they naturally begin to weave it into a story but often the story they tell is that they are too much, a problem cannot be overcome, or that they need to take on an unhealthy role or responsibility to survive.
+When kids observe things that they don’t understand – experiences that feel chaotic, disorganized, or nonsensical – they naturally begin to weave it into a story, but often the story they tell is that they are too much, a problem cannot be overcome, or that they need to take on an unhealthy role or responsibility to survive.
 When parents, educators, or therapists actively work with kids to give them help in organizing what they are experiencing into a narrative, we get to help shape that story: guiding it toward a narrative of safety and protection even in uncertain times.
 In this collaborative storytelling, kids get the foundation and the tools to support mental health and resiliency.
+(And retelling those important stories can be equally helpful!)

 During a time of crisis such as this, making meaning together becomes one of the chief tasks of parenting.
 You don’t have to make it okay.
 You don’t have to shelter them from all of the scariness.
 You don’t have to entertain them.
 You just have to help them know that they are not alone, they are loved, and they are part of a family that will get through this.